 Book bags are to remain in lockers and are not permitted in classrooms.
+There may be certain exceptions such as medical reasons etc.

 Building Arrival and Departure

 Students are not to enter the school building prior to 7:45 a.m., unless authorized and supervised by a teacher or advisor for a specific activity.
 Students must leave school grounds immediately following dismissal, unless participating in a supervised activity.
 It is the responsibility of each individual using this building to care for it.
 Vandalism of any kind will not be tolerated.